Senate IRP Transition

 Course Validation Project

-The Office of the Senate is facilitating a University-wide course validation project in advance of Workday Student go-live.
+The Office of the Senate facilitated a University-wide course validation project in advance of Workday Student go-live.
+The project was completed in May 2023.
 See full details here: Course Validation Project.

 Frequently Asked Questions